daniel-fink-de/robustness-of-quantum-algorithms/README.md

 - Directory: `regularization`

-In this experiment, we verify that our theoretical framework can be used to successfully enforce robustness of quantum circuits in the context of VQAs via regularization.
+In this experiment, we verify that our theoretical framework can be used to successfully improve robustness of quantum circuits in the context of VQAs via regularization.